fcf-framework/fcfParallel/README.md

 ### Simple example

-A simple example of overlaying blur in a BMP file.
-An example is available in the repository https://github.com/fcf-framework/fcfParallelExamples.git
+The simple example of overlaying blur in a BMP file.
+The example is available in the repository https://github.com/fcf-framework/fcfParallelExamples.git

 Since the library is implemented in the form of header files, first you need to announce its implementation.
 It is advisable to do this in a separate file so as not to reassemble each time.